andreatramacere/jetset/doc/user_guide/documentation_notebooks/jet_model_phys_SSC/Jet_example_phys_SSC.rst

 -----------------------------------------

 .. important::
-    Starting from version 1.2.0, when using ``delta`` expression, the value of delta used to copute jet luminosities will be set to ``beam_obj``.
+    Starting from version 1.2.0, when using ``delta`` expression, the value of delta used to compute jet luminosities will be set to ``beam_obj``.
 In previous version a reference value of 10 was used.
 In any case, if you are interseted in evaluating jet luminosities you should use the ``beaming_expr`` method